mxiamxia/aws-apm-action/README.md

 This action relies on the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to set up AWS authentication in your GitHub Actions Environment.
 We **highly recommend** using OpenID Connect (OIDC) to authenticate with AWS.
 OIDC allows your GitHub Actions workflows to access AWS resources using short-lived AWS credentials so you do not have to store long-term credentials in your repository.

 To use OIDC authentication, you need to first create an IAM Identity Provider that trusts GitHub's OIDC endpoint.
-This can be done the AWS Management Console by adding a new Identity Provider with the following details:
+This can be done in the AWS Management Console by adding a new Identity Provider with the following details:
 * **Provider Type**: OpenID Connect
 * **Provider URL**: `https://token.actions.githubusercontent.com`
 * **Audience**: `sts.amazonaws.com`